chilkotiKartik/fullstack/README.md

 Email: admin@test.com
 Password: admin123

-⚖️ License
-This project is licensed under the MIT License.

-text
-Copy
-Edit
 © 2025 Kartik Chilkoti.
 All rights reserved.
 For commercial usage, please attribute the author or contact for licensing terms.